leynadm/fitPowerUp/README.md

 As part of the Odin Project curriculum, fitPowerUp represents my first successful attempt at building a full-stack web application.
 My goal was to create a Progressive Web App focused on fitness.
 After a few months of work, I managed to build an app that's both fully functional and engaging.
 Here's a summary of what I achieved.

 ## The Stack
-In terms of stack, I relied on tools I discovered while going through the Odin Project curriculum, as well as technologies that I discovered through exploration.
+In terms of stack, I relied on tools I discovered while going through the Odin Project curriculum, as well as technologies I researched based on my needs.
 - HTML & CSS: I guess it's self-explanatory.
 - TypeScript: Adopting TypeScript was a decision made after receiving mentorship from outside of my Odin Project studies.
 Although I had no prior experience with TypeScript, I'm very thankful for this advice.
 - Firebase: Using Firebase as a BaaS was a recommendation from the Odin Project curriculum.